NetworkBlockDevice/nbd/doc/proto.md

 keep backwards compatibility with non-fixed newstyle negotiation.

 To remedy this, an `INFO` extension is envisioned.
-This extension adds two option requests and one error reply type, and extends one existing option reply type.
+This extension adds two option requests, one option reply type, and one error reply type, along with additional rules on the use of `NBD_REP_ERR_TLS_REQD`.

 Both options have identical formats for requests and replies.
-The only difference is that after a successful reply to `NBD_OPT_GO` (i.e. an `NBD_REP_SERVER`), transmission mode is entered immediately.
+The only difference is that after a successful reply to `NBD_OPT_GO` (i.e. one or more `NBD_REP_INFO` then an `NBD_REP_ACK`), transmission mode is entered immediately.
 Therefore these commands share common documentation.

 * `NBD_OPT_INFO` and `NBD_OPT_GO`